nathanchance/env/README.md

-# Build scripts
+# Scripts

 These help with building various Android ROMs, kernels, and GApps.
 I use these on my build server/personal machine so they are tailored specifically to me but you are free to take these and modify them for your own needs.

 ## Usage
-To add all these sub folders to your PATH (allowing you to run them in any folder), add this to your .bashrc:

-`export PATH="${PATH}$(find <path_to_main_scripts_directory> -name '.*' -prune -o -type d -printf ':%p')"`

-Then you will be able to run commands by calling source like so (most scripts will have usage statements at the top):
+Add the folder you cloned this into to your PATH then you will be able to run commands like so:
 `bash <script_name>.sh <parameters>`
-For example:
-`bash rom.sh pn angler`
+If you need to see what each script does, run:
+`bash <script_name>.sh -h`

 You may need certain packages installed.
 Feel free to checkout my [Android-Tools repo](https://github.com/nathanchance/Android-Tools) for an easy guide for configuring your build environments.
 Additionally, checkout the repos of the stuff you are compiling to see if they require any packages.